 Can You Freeze Them?

 Freezing these cookies will extend their shelf life and is a great way to hide them out of sight if you need a little help with portion control.
-Keep them in an airtight container, and thaw in the fridge when you’re ready for a tempting after-dinner treat!
+Keep them in an airtight container, and thaw in the fridge when you’re ready for some tempting after-dinner healthy desserts!

 Have a special request?
 Let’s see what we can do!
 Check out this list of variations on this low carb cream cheese cookies recipe.